rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 #### The Management Hierarchy

-In the management hierarchy of Azure, we have five main levels:
+In the management hierarchy of Azure, we have five primary levels:
 - Azure Active Directory – The non-optional authentication provider for Azure.
 This SaaS service is the root of every Azure deployment.
-It stores security principals like user accounts and groups and offers authentication and authrosiation capabilities.
+It stores security principals like user accounts and groups and offers authentication and authorisation capabilities.
 We will dive deeper into Azure AD very soon.
-- Management Group – The optional logical container used to manage multiple subscriptions together.
-We commonly use it to group subscriptions used by a given business unit, hosting a specific workload or managed by a unique team.
+- Management Group – The optional logical container helps us efficiently manage multiple subscriptions.
+We commonly use it to group subscriptions that are used by a given business unit, host a specific workload or are operated by a unique team.
 - Subscription – The primary unit of purchasing Azure.
 - Resource Group – The non-optional logical container for Azure Resources.
 Resource groups should bring together resources that share the same lifecycle.
 - Resource - the service or component which we want to use.
+Every resource must be deployed to a specific Azure Region and a Resource Group.to use.
 Every resource must be deployed to a specific Azure Region and a Resource Group.

 ![Management Hierarchy](Images/managementiHierachy.png)